pete-machine/torchbricks/README.md

 The concept is simple and flexible and allows you to more easily combine, add or swap out parts of the model (preprocessor, backbone, neck, head or post-processor), change the task or extend it with multiple tasks.

-TorchBricks is a compact recipe on both *how* model parts are connected and *when* parts are executed during model stages such as training, validation, testing, inference and export.
+TorchBricks is a compact recipe on both *how* model parts are connected and *when* parts should be executed during different model stages such as training, validation, testing, inference and export.

+TorchBricks is NOT a framework! - it just a thin abstraction on top of pytorch modules.

 <!-- #region -->